 - File a written, signed and dated complaint against the student, instructor, or school official.
 The Campus Director will respond in writing within 14 days of receipt of the original complaint to the complainant and copy the supervisor of the instructor or school official.
 Should this not satisfactorily resolve the complaint, the complainant should; - 2.
-File a written, signed and dated complaint with the Blue Cliff College Corporate Office at the following address: 11744 Haymarket Ave, Suite D, Baton Rouge, LA 70816.
+File a written, signed and dated complaint with the Blue Cliff College Corporate Office at the following address: 15655 Airline Hwy., , Prairieville, LA 70769.
 The Corporate Office shall be composed of the Vice-President of Academics, the Director of Financial Aid and one other corporate official.
-The Vice President of Academics and the Director of Financial Aid will collect all documentation relevant to the matter, meet as appropriate and respond in writing within 14 days of receipt of the original complaint, with a copy sent to the Campus Director.
+Regional President and the Director of Financial Aid will collect all documentation relevant to the matter, meet as appropriate and respond in writing within 14 days of receipt of the original complaint, with a copy sent to the Campus Director.
 Should this not satisfactorily resolve the complaint, the complainant may consider; - 3.
 Contacting the appropriate accrediting agency and/or the state agency that licenses the school.
 Names, addresses and phone numbers are listed in following sections.